mariadb-corporation/MaxScale/Documentation/Upgrading/Upgrading-To-MaxScale-2.5.md

 ### Password encryption

 The encrypted passwords feature has been updated to be more secure.
-Users are recommended to generate a new encryption key and and re-encrypt their passwords using the `maxkeys` and `maxpasswd` utilities.
+Users are recommended to generate a new encryption key and re-encrypt their passwords using the `maxkeys` and `maxpasswd` utilities.
 Old passwords still work.

 ## Default Server State